 What are the community amenities?

 Convenience, accessibility and creating home are key elements of the residential design.
 With that in mind, wireless Internet access, group study rooms, and a business center with computer/scanner/printer are provided on-site.
-The student community center known as "The Pearl" offers a coffee cart with freshly brewed coffee as well as baked goods, lounge and café seating, and an entertainment area with a 65" flat screen television.
+The student community center known as "The Pearl" offers lounge and café seating, and an entertainment area with a 65" flat screen television.
 Surrounding The Pearl are artfully landscaped outdoor areas complete with decorative, textured pathways, a grassy hillock, café seating, soothing fountain and barbeque, all highlighted at night by architectural lighting.

 What amenities are provided in the units?

 All units are move-in ready, simplifying relocation and law school transition for residents.
-Each unit is air conditioned and fully furnished with new contemporary furniture.
+Each unit is air conditioned and fully furnished with new contemporary furniture, including a bed.
 Unit design includes enhanced soundproofing, high ceilings and low maintenance flooring and cabinetry.
 The full kitchen features full size, state-of-the-art energy efficient appliances including microwave, refrigerator with ice maker, range with exhaust hood, dishwasher and garbage disposal.
 Granite countertops are provided in the kitchen and bathroom areas.
 Living rooms offer floor-to-ceiling glass windows and 42" flat screen television.
 Window coverings are provided throughout.
-The units also include energy efficient washer and dryer, free WiFi and basic satellite t.v.
+The units also include energy efficient washer and dryer, free Wi-Fi and basic satellite t.v.

 Are the student residences and community handicap accessible?